solid-process/solid-result/README.md

 #### `result.value_or`

-`BCCD::Result#value_or` returns the value when the result is a success.
+`Solid::Result#value_or` returns the value when the result is a success.
 However, if it is a failure, the given block will be executed, and its outcome will be returned.

 ```ruby
 def divide(arg1, arg2)